Measurement of the effective weak mixing angle at the CEPC: Experimental observation on and extraction of

 \section{Experimental observation on $A_{FB}$ and extraction of $\effstw$}

 The observed asymmetry, denoted as $A^\text{obs}_{FB}$, could be biased due to the imperfect detector performance.
-Three major contributions of the potential experimental systematics are discussed in this work, which come from the $M$ determination, the charge measurement and the inefficiency of particle reconstruction and selection.
+Three major contributions of the potential experimental systematics are discussed in this work, which come from the $\sqrt{s}$ determination, the charge measurement and the inefficiency of particle reconstruction and selection.
 These systematics are generally small.
-At lepton colliders, $M$ of an event can be precisely controlled by the beam energy, instead of reconstructed from the final state particles measured in the detector.
+At lepton colliders, $\sqrt{s}$ of an event can be precisely controlled by the beam energy, instead of reconstructed from the final state particles measured in the detector.
 According to the CEPC conceptual design report, the uncertainty of the electron and positron beam energy can be controlled around 100 KeV~\cite{CEPCAcc}, extrapolating a relative uncertainty on $\effstw$ much smaller than $0.01\%$.
-The inefficiency of particle reconstruction and selection is a large effect especially in quark productions.
+The inefficiency of particle reconstruction and selection could have a large effect especially in quark productions.
 However, $A_{FB}$ is defined as a relative asymmetry where total cross section perfectly cancelled.
 Therefore, the limited efficiency only enlarges the statistical uncertainty of the $A_{FB}$ observation and $\effstw$ extraction and causes no systematics, as long as there is no difference between the forward and backward event efficiencies.
-With CEPC's large data sample, the statistical uncertainty will be very small anyway even if it is enlarged by the inefficiency.
+With CEPC's large data sample, the statistical uncertainty will be negligibal anyway.

 A more complicated case is the charge mis-identification of the final state particles, which could cause both systematic extrapolation and statistical uncertainty increase.
-The forward and backward categories are classified according to the final state fermions rather than anti-fermions, relying on the identification of the charge of the particles.
+The forward and backward categories are classified according to the charge of the final state particles.
 If an event has a probability of $f$ to be wrongly classified between forward and backward due to the mis-identification of charge, the observed $A_{FB}$ will be diluted from the original $A_{FB}$, written as:

 When $f=50\%$, there will be no observed asymmetry.
 Such dilution causes reduction in the $A_{FB}$ to $\effstw$ sensitivity, appearing as an enlarged statistical uncertainty.
 For the selected $e^+e^- \rightarrow Z/\gamma^* \rightarrow f\bar{f}$ events, $f$ can be determined from the following relationship